Negative vote weight: Theory

 The effect that a vote for a party might result in the loss of a seat is contrary to the requirement that every vote in a democratic election should have the same weight.
 It also violates the requirement that the vote may not explicitly run counter to the intention of the voter.

-The phenomenon of negative vote weight should not be conflated with "negative votes" in approval voting systems, which allows a voter to indicate dislike for a candidate without boosting another, for example by introducing an "oppose" option which causes one vote to be deducted from the disliked candidate's vote total.
+The phenomenon of negative vote weight should not be conflated with "negative votes" in score voting systems, which allows a voter to indicate dislike for a candidate without boosting another (for example by introducing an "oppose" option which causes one vote to be deducted from the disliked candidate's vote total).

 Germany

 The phenomenon of negative vote weight occurred in several past federal elections in Germany, including the election in 2009.
 The negative vote weight could occur in a state where a party had overhang seats.
-In such states, in many circumstances a vote for a party will not increase its national seat total (MMP allocations are calculated at the national level in Germany), but may increase the proportion of the party's national seats to be allocated to the state where it already had overhang seats (overhang seats being allocated at the state level).
-This effectively decreased the party's total seat count, and a voter would have been better served by not voting for that party.
+In such a state, in many circumstances a vote for a given party would not increase its national seat total (MMP allocations are calculated at the national level in Germany), but might increase the proportion of the party's national seats to be allocated to the state where the vote was cast and which already had overhang seats (overhang seats being allocated at the state level).
+This effectively decreased the party's total seat count, and the voter would have been better served by not voting for that party.

 The Federal Constitutional Court of Germany ruled on 3 July 2008 that this was unconstitutional, as a negative vote weight is incompatible with the constitutional guarantee of equality and directness.
 Accordingly, the election law was changed in February 2013.